developmentseed/sat-api-pg/README.md

 This API implementation closely follows the [STAC API specification.](https://github.com/radiantearth/stac-spec/tree/dev/api-spec).
 Becase the STAC API specifcation is under active development there are some current differences between the STAC specification [v0.8.0](https://github.com/radiantearth/stac-spec/releases/tag/v0.8.0).
 Notable differences

  - Though the [search extension](https://github.com/radiantearth/stac-spec/tree/master/api-spec/extensions/search) is not currently implemented much of the same behavior can be acheived via the use of http headers.
 When using the `next` and `limit` parameters, responses will contain a `Content-Range` header which shows the current range of the response.
 To obtain the total number of items found the request can specify the `Prefer: count=exact` header and the full count will be available in the `Content-Range` response header.
 Be aware that this exact count can be slow for very large tables.
-For increased performance we'll soon release support for the `Prefer: count=planned` header to provide an estimated count.
+For increased performance we will soon release support for the `Prefer: count=planned` header to provide an estimated count.
 Note that the accuracy of this count depends on how up-to-date are the PostgreSQL statistics tables.

  - The API contains a generic `/items` endpoint which supports access to items across parent collections.
 The rationale for this is tied to the insert extension described below.